HaakmanWout/AutoKeypresser/README.md

 # AutoKeypresser

-This little Java project can be used to AFK a large chain of repetitive actions to automate, so can read a book while it's busy doing it for you.
+This software application can be used for repetitive actions concerning Keyboard input.
+It enables the user to an easy-to-use method of using custom keysets.

+Features:
+-Window at the top-left of the screen with all the options.
+-Start and Stop the automatic keypressing loop with two buttons.
+-Change the keys to a custom set of keys, with specified wait-times.

+Made by:
+Wout Haakman
+E-mail:   wouthaakman@hotmail.com
+Github:   HaakmanWout
+Reddit:   u/haakmanwout